zexus34/ChatApp-backend/API_DOC.md

 ## Final Notes

-- **Caching:** Both chat and message endpoints utilize Redis caching.
-Clients should note that cached data is refreshed every 60 seconds.
 - **Transactions:** Deletion of group chats uses MongoDB transactions to ensure that both the chat document and associated messages are deleted consistently.
 - **Error Handling:** All endpoints follow a consistent error response structure with clear HTTP status codes for common issues like authentication, authorization, and invalid input.